nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_STATIC_FILES.md

 In the previous chapter about extending base templates, you put a `<style>` tag in the `base.html` template.
 This is certainly not best practice.
 You want to have all of your styles in `.css` files contained in a `styles` subdirectory.

+Any resources like CSS files, JS files, or images are considered 'static' assets, meaning Django just needs to serve them up when a browser asks for them.
+Your `settings.py` file has a default setting, `STATIC_URL = '/static/'`, that tells Django to look in a directory called `static` for those files.

-When you start a Django application, one of the directories that it creates for you is `static`.
-Go ahead and create a sub-directory of `styles` in that directory, and then create a `styles/base.css` file.
-Remove the styles from the base HTML file and place the following CSS in the new static file.
+In your `libraryapp` directory create a sub-directory called `static` and then add a `styles` directory to `static`.
+Then create a `styles/base.css` file.
+Remove the styles from the base HTML file.

 > #### `libraryapp/static/styles/base.css`

+Then place the following CSS in the new `base.css` file.

 ```css
 body {